OmarThinks/OmarThinks/README.md

 ## What am I doing now?
 I am applying for React (Native) jobs.
-Rebuilding `Cantiin-React-MateruilUI` Project using TypeScript and NestJS.
+Rebuilding `Cantiin-React-MateruilUI` Project using TypeScript and NextJS.